In Profile: The Administrative Office of the U.S. Courts - Annual Report 2014

 Laura C. Minor, Associate Director

-Responsible for providing a wide-array of programs, services, and support to the federal judges, clerks of court, probation and pretrial services officers, federal defenders, CJA panel attorneys, and their staffs.
+Responsible for providing a wide array of programs, services, and support to the federal judges, clerks of court, probation and pretrial services officers, federal public defenders, CJA panel attorneys, and their staffs.
 Develops and maintains computer applications, including case management systems, to satisfy program requirements.
-Ensures data, analysis, and reporting functions meet the needs of the Judiciary.
+Ensures that data, analysis, and reporting functions meet the needs of the Judiciary.